martinkearn/AI-Services-Workshop/Language/Lab.md

 * 'Where's John Smith?'
 You'll see we've got an entity here that we want to pick out, and that's the name of the patient, so let's make that now.

-## 5 - Add the 'Patient' entity
+## 5 - Add the 'PatientName' entity
 1. Go to Entities > Create new entity
-* Entity name: Patient
+* Entity name: PatientName
 * Entity type: Simple
 2. Names come in many different forms, we're going to help our model understand what a name is by providing it some examples.
 We can do this with a phrase list.
 * Go to Phrase lists > Create new phrase list